 We also know that the record in the La Vega book is fake because the two participants and their two witnesses could not have been there on that date and time.

 There’s more evidence of fraud – much more.

-For instance, when the TV crew and I visited his office and put the JP in front of a rolling camera and he was confronted with the above evidence of these frauds, a fist fight broke out.
-As soon as he realized his part in the fraud was exposed, His 300-pound bodyguard attacked the video crew in an attempt to steal the video of that confrontation.
+For instance, when the TV crew and I visited his office and put the JP in front of a rolling camera and he was confronted with the above evidence of these frauds, a physical fight broke out.
+As soon as he realized his part in the fraud was exposed, His 300-pound bodyguard physically assaulted the video crew in an attempt to steal the video of that confrontation.

-That attack failed because the camera crew included a soundman who was a black belt martial arts expert.
+That attack failed because the camera crew’s soundman was a black belt martial arts expert.
 He stopped the assault on the cameraman by putting the JP’s bodyguard in a headlock and threw him down on the floor.
 One of our producers picked up a heavy chair and threatened to smash the locked full-length glass door to the street if it was not immediately unlocked.

 At that point, the JP surrendered the keys and we were able to leave.

 Once outside the building, the Dominican driver hired for the day took almost exactly three-and-one-half hours, driving like a madman, to return us to Santo Domingo in our rented van that had seat belts, air-conditioning and comfortable seats.